 This “extremely dangerous” activity of texting while driving has been shown in studies to create a crash risk 23 times the normal driving rate.
 While in a perfect world we would not need a law to stop this dangerous act and keep our roadways safe, anything to help prevent texting while driving is a good thing.

-If you or someone you know has been injured in an auto accident at the hands of another careless driver, contact the Personal Care Attorneys of Rutter Mills today for a free, no obligation consultaiton of your legal rights.
+If you or someone you know has been injured in an auto accident at the hands of another careless driver, contact the personal injury attorneys of Rutter Mills today for a free, no obligation consultaiton of your legal rights.